ChinmayMundane/Ant_Simulation_Brax/README.md

 ```
 - Trains the policy for 75M timesteps using Brax's Ant environment.
-- Saves a plot of the training progress as training_progress.png.
+- Saves a plot of the training progress as training_progress.png to show the rewards.
 </br >

 ###  2.5×10^7 steps
 ![training_progress](https://github.com/user-attachments/assets/3cc53acc-5e6f-4bf0-a637-df843ae362fd)

+- trained on RTX 3050 GPU and took 4mins 18 sec to complete.

 ###  5×10^7 steps (given by brax implementation)
 ![training_progress1](https://github.com/user-attachments/assets/ecf32a71-9789-4187-9a16-24d061d3ccc7)

+- trained on RTX 3050 GPU and took 7mins to complete.

 ###  7.5×10^7 steps
 ![training_progress2](https://github.com/user-attachments/assets/f3a5f270-bc57-4f53-a484-d5bda4dea243)

+- trained on RTX 3050 GPU and took 10mins 30 sec to complete.

 Based on these, 75M timesteps appears to be the best for the task of training a control policy using Brax' PPO implementation because:

 - It achieves the highest maximum reward (approximately 5900)

-- It demonstrates better long-term stability after convergence
-- It shows faster initial learning (steeper slope in the early phase)
+- & It shows faster initial learning (steeper slope in the early phase)

 Even after some performance decline, it maintains a higher final reward than either of the other runs.